Say My Name: Cover versions

-In July 2020, Dimitri Vegas & Like Mike and Regard teamed up to release a cover of the song.

 In 2021, English rapper ArrDee released his third solo single, "Flowers".
-The song heavily samples the track of the same name by Sweet Female Attitude and interpolates “Say My Name”.
+The song heavily samples the track of the same name by Sweet Female Attitude and interpolates "Say My Name".
 It peaked at number 5 on the UK's Official Singles Chart Top 100, spending thirteen weeks in the Top 40, seventeen weeks in the Top 100, with seven of those weeks being in the chart's Top 10.

 In popular culture

 In February 2020, the first trailer for the horror film Candyman (2021) was released with a slowed-down version of the song.